ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 • A good fit for all customers: do you have at least one customer profile that would benefit from using this product (and no other)?
 If not, then maybe wait until you do!

-Also, remember that there are tons of trends, so if something seems popular and you don't know what it is, ask around and do some research to explain why this could be a good investment.
+Also, remember that there are tons of trends, so if something seems popular and you don't know what it is, ask around and research to explain why this could be a good investment.
 If you can't find solid answers to your questions, it's best to hold off on the purchase.
 If it isn't a hell yes, it's a hell no!

 No matter what type of business you run, Dubsado is dedicated to making your life easier.